embedded-dev-research/itlab_2024/README.md

 4. Get a YOLO model

-    To run the examples we will also need a YOLO model in ONNX format.
+    To run the examples we will need a YOLO model in ONNX format.

-    Install ultralyrics using pip (preferably in python venv):
+    Create python venv:
     ```
-    pip install ultralytics
+    python -m venv <venv dir>
     ```

-    Activate python venv if you use it
+    Activate python venv
     ```
     source <venv dir>/bin/activate
+    ```

+    Install ultralyrics using pip:
+    ```
+    pip install ultralytics
     ```

     Get a YOLO model